Guatemala San Antonio de Esquipulas 250g

 This is a washed coffee, which means that immediately after picking the cherries go to the farm’s wet mill where the fruit, or mucilage, is removed from the bean.
 The coffee gets pulped without water, then ferments in concrete tanks for about 12 hours.
 Afterwards, the coffee is washed with clean water and passes through to the patio where it begins drying.
 Drying is finished in a mechanical dryer—a guardiola—for about 36 to 42 hours, until the coffee reaches the correct moisture content.
 Coffee is stable for shipping at 8 to 12.5% moisture content.

-At Steampunk we love this coffee for its juicy, sweet orange notes underpinned by dark chocolate flavours.
-I reminds us of a Terry’s Chocolate Orange.
-A perfect seasonal coffee as the days get colder and we head towards the holidays.
+At Steampunk we love this coffee for its juicy, sweet citrus and grape notes underpinned by a dark chocolate finish.